grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi agreed and paid him an advance.
 Sir Trelew made a move to go retrieve his canoe, but Hemi asked Cassandra to do it while he showed Sir Trelew the control room.
 Even though Bastian and Gregory would continue to execute the actual maneuvering operations, Hemi always thought it was good practice for a pilot to know what the control room of a boat looked like.

 Sir Trelew took over command of the _Prospect_.
-He stood on the bridge, and with borrowed binoculars read the numbers of the channels and water lanes they passed by.
+He stood on the bridge and lit a cigar that resembled a root vegetable.
+Chomping the torpedo between his teeth, he read the numbers of the channels and water lanes they passed by through borrowed binoculars.
 After a quarter mile or so he had Bastian bring the bow around, and without slowing speed -- and with a great deal of confidence -- plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.

 They passed along this channel for a long way, through a more residential area with densely clustered huts on either side.
 The gentle wake from the passing submarine washed up under and smacked against the floorboards of the huts.
 In some places children played, jumping from platforms in front of the huts into the thick brown water.
 Percy was concerned one of the children might get it into their heads that they wanted to jump onto the _Prospect_ as it passed, and certainly they were close enough that it could be done.
 But huge steel ships passing close by their tiny wooden homes was a daily and dull occurrence here, and none of the children showed any exceptional interest in her submarine.